Dean and Program Director, Dr. Ed Stetzer

 Most students will continue to serve in their current ministry roles while completing the program part-time.
 While most of the courses will be delivered as one-week intensives, some courses may be offered in an online format at the discretion of the Program Director.
-This is to provide students the opportunity to come to campus just three weeks in a year and be able to immediately apply their learning in their current context while earning this doctoral degree.
+This is to provide students the opportunity to come to campus just two weeks in a year and be able to immediately apply their learning in their current context while earning this doctoral degree.

 Wheaton College Graduate School

 Students applying to the Doctor of Ministry degree program must possess an M.Div., a theological/ministry master's degree, or an equivalent master’s degree from a regionally accredited institution with a minimum GPA of 3.0; have a minimum of three years of experience in a ministry leadership role after earning the M.Div. or theological/ministry master’s degree or a total of five years in a ministry leadership; must be currently involved in an active ministry role; and possess proficiency in written and spoken English.